How to Write a Musician Bio in 2026 [+ Templates & Examples]

 With About My Sound, you can update your bio at any time and it’s instantly live on your website.
 No code.
 No tech headaches.
 Just your story, told clearly and beautifully.

-🎁 Bonus: Free Bio Template
+Free Musician Bio Template (Fill-in-the-Blank)

 Want help getting started?